Radin Yeshiva: Return to Raduń

 After encountering difficulties in obtaining permission to travel and cross the border into newly independent Poland, the yeshiva was delayed in Minsk for around two months.
 When permission was finally granted the yeshiva arrived in Baranowitz and where they stayed for a few days.
 In the spring of 1921 the yeshiva arrived back to Raduń.
 Rabbi Moshe Landynski was at the train station to greet the returnees.
 It was a joyous occasion, however their joy was short lived.
 When they arrived back at the yeshiva they found the inside of the building destroyed and abandoned.
 The Germans had confiscated the building for use as a horse stable and ammunition store, forcing the students to occupy the local Beth midrash.
 The windows were smashed and the furniture gone.
 The only option was to utilise the building as it stood and begin efforts to refurbish it.
-With time, the return of the yeshiva to it home endowed it with a new lease of life under the leadership of both Rabbi Naftoli Trop and Rabbi Moshe Landynski.
+With time, the return of the yeshiva to its home endowed it with a new lease of life under the leadership of both Rabbi Naftoli Trop and Rabbi Moshe Landynski.
 Rabbi Levinson's son Yehoshua became supervisor and his son-in-law Eliezer Kaplan the Mashgiach ruchani.

 With the passing of Rabbi Trop in 1928, the prominence of the yeshiva slowly diminished.
 Even with the appointment of two young Rosh yeshivas, Rabbi Baruch Feivelson (Trop's son-in-law) and Rabbi Mendel Zaks (son-in-law of the Chofetz Chaim), the yeshiva would never fully regain its famed status.

 Upon the death of Rabbi Baruch Feivelson in 1933, Rabbi Mendel Zaks became the sole Rosh yeshiva.
 Rabbi Avraham Trop also gave lectures in his fathers style which proved popular with the older students.
 The institution also included a kollel, which focused on the study of Kodashim.
 Rabbi Elchonon Wasserman and Rabbi Yosef Shlomo Kahaneman were among those who studied there.

 Although the Chofetz Chaim rarely gave lectures in the yeshiva and never held the position of Rosh yeshiva, he was its driving force.
 When he died in 1933, the continued funding of the academy became an issue.
 Rabbi Moshe Landynski was forced to travel as far away as London to solicit funds.
 Rabbi Landynski himself died a few years later in 1938 aged 77.